The original document was ratified at the Annual General Meeting of the Association on the 2nd of June 1986.

 The Executive of the Association, hereinafter named * the Executive *, consists of :

-- a) the President, for a one-year term;
+- a) the President, for a two-year term;

-- b) the President-Elect, elected for a one-year term and subsequently President;
+- b) the President-Elect, elected for a two-year term and subsequently President;

-- c) the Secretary-Treasurer, elected for a three-year term renewable once only;
+- c) the Secretary-Treasurer, elected for a three-year term renewable twice;

 - d) the French-language Member-at-Large, elected for a two-year term;